 MEET Heather Chapman, Lpc, ncc, cpcs

-Are you ready to discover your true self and develop more confidence and self-compassion?
+Ready to connect with your true self and build confidence and self-compassion?

 You’re in the right place.

-Beginning the process of therapy can help you gain control of your emotions and feel better about yourself.
-Together we can work on developing skills to manage your anxiety and obsessive thoughts.
-You can learn compassion for and a better understanding of yourself - even your critical voice.
-You can gain more confidence in yourself and in your relationships and create the life that you want.
+Beginning therapy can help you reconnect with yourself, feel more in control of your emotions, and relate to your thoughts with more compassion.
+Together, we’ll work on developing skills to manage your anxiety and obsessive thoughts while gently building a more understanding and accepting relationship with all parts of yourself - even your inner critic.
+You can feel more confident in yourself and your relationships, and begin creating the life that you want to live.

 “There can be no growth without curiosity and no adaptability without being able to explore, through trial and error, who you are and what matters to you.”